 Welcome to the SSUC Library page.
 Please visit the library in the main floor lounge of our building, browse the shelves, grab a cup of coffee and settle in for a read, or borrow a book and bring it back when you’re done.
 Would you like to browse the catalogue from home?
-See the Title catalogue here; the Author catalogue here; and the reference books catalogue here.
+See the Title catalogue here; the Author catalogue here; and the Reference books catalogue here.
 In the meantime, get introduced to a new book: read a preview of a featured book every two weeks, written by our librarians.
 Enjoy.

-Introducing the SSUC Library’s collection
+Introducing the SSUC Library collection

-Read how Jesus became Christian, and also God; turn Water Into Wine; ferret out lost teachings; see why No Man is an Island; imagine the future of the church; explore The World of Anne Frank; join in The Battle for God, or play Hide and Seek with God, or witness SSUC’s Clair Woodbury Looking for God; unravel the Dead Sea Scrolls; go In Search of Paul; learn how to love nature; spend The Last Week with Jesus; get acquainted with the Middle East; ask, Can We Trust the New Testament?; find faith, peace, the right words, your way home, and your religion.
+Discover The Lost Gospel of Judas Iscariot; read how Jesus became Christian, and also God; see why No Man is an Island; explore The World of Anne Frank; join in The Battle for God, or play Hide and Seek with God, or go along with SSUC’s Clair Woodbury Looking for God; go In Search of Paul; learn how to love nature; spend The Last Week with Jesus; get acquainted with the Middle East; ask, Can We Trust the New Testament?; ask also The Great Questions of Life; meet The Pagan Christ; find faith, peace, the right words, your way home, and your religion.
 Why, You Can Teach Yourself Philosophy of Religion.
-And this litany of titles and topics only scratches the surface!
-Please, see for yourself.
+And this litany of authors, titles, and topics, only scratches the surface!

 Ellen & Ken Fredrick